 He emphasizes the importance of this approach to his student collaborators who regularly present the results of their work at regional and national conferences.
 Currently, he and his students are developing several zebrafish (Danio rerio) behavioral pharmacology models.
 The ultimate goal of this research is to develop economical, worthwhile behavioral pharmacology animal models that can be easily adapted and that are especially interesting to undergraduate students.

 Schroeder is the recipient of the 2011 John S. King Faculty Award for Excellence in Teaching, established to recognize teacher-scholars with high standards of teaching excellence and concern for students.

-Professor Schroeder teaches Behavioral Neuroscience, Sensation and Perception, The Neurobiology of Disease, Cognitive Brain Imaging, Comparative Psychology: Evolution of Mind and Behavior, Psychopharmacology, Psychology of Sleep, Psychology as a Natural Science (PSY101) and a first-year seminar titled Genius, Creativity and the Brain, and Toxins and the Nervous System, Global Environmental Justice Issues.
+Professor Schroeder teaches Behavioral Neuroscience, Sensation and Perception, The Neurobiology of Disease, Cognitive Brain Imaging, Comparative Psychology: Evolution of Mind and Behavior, Psychopharmacology, Psychology of Sleep, Psychology as a Natural Science (PSY101) and and two first-year seminars titled Genius, Creativity and the Brain, and Toxins and the Nervous System, Global Environmental Justice Issues.